danott/www.danott.me/site/books/emotionally-healthy-spirituality.md

 ---
-title: Emotionally Healthy Spirituality: Unleash a Revolution in Your Life In Christ
+title: "Emotionally Healthy Spirituality: Unleash a Revolution in Your Life In Christ"
 author: Peter Scazzero
 isbn: 9781591454526
 stars: 3